Ward (LDS Church): Singles wards

 Singles wards are set up in areas with high populations of single adults.
-Young single adult (YSA) wards are intended for single members ages 18 to 30, and single adult wards are generally for single members of ages 31 to 45.
+Young single adult (YSA) wards are intended for single members ages 18 to 35, and single adult wards are generally for single members of ages 36 to 45.
 Older single adult members typically attend their family (standard) ward.
 These wards provide LDS singles the opportunity to serve in offices of the church.
 Members are taught the same principles of the gospel as a traditional ward, while receiving attention particular to their spiritual needs.

 Singles wards are different in that they overlap several other regular wards geographically, even crossing stake boundaries.
 Single adult members may choose to attend the singles ward or their regular "home" ward; otherwise, the church strongly discourages the regular attendance of, and disallows the transfer of membership records to, regular wards other than the one to which the member's residence is assigned.

 Since it is a doctrinal requirement that the bishop of a ward be married, this man will typically be called from another ward in the host stake of the singles ward.
 Men to fill the other positions, such as counselors in the bishopric, an executive secretary, and ward clerks, may also be called from other wards in the stake or from among the members of the singles ward.

 A primary goal of a singles ward is to provide its members the chance to meet other singles of the opposite sex and eventually to be married.
 Singles in a certain area can then more easily find other singles of similar interests and beliefs, and eventually find a spouse.
 Groups are often formed to allow both the young single adults and single adults to conduct activities similar to those practiced in Family Home Evening.
 Although these groups may exist wherever there are LDS wards, they are more prominent in LDS singles wards.
-The groups are sometimes led by a young man and a young woman, often jokingly referred to as the group "mom" and "dad."

 LDS singles ward culture was portrayed and parodied in the 2002 movie The Singles Ward.